Baltimore City Resident Wins $400K Grand Prize In The Final VaxCash Drawing

 BALTIMORE, MD (WJZ)– A Baltimore City resident is the lucky winner of the final grand prize drawing in the VaxCash lottery taking home a cool $400,000 dollars.

-Officials from the Maryland Department of Health are in the process of contacting the verifying the eligibility of the winner.READ MORE: Explosion During Fireworks Setup Injures Several People In Ocean City
+Officials from the Maryland Department of Health are in the process of contacting the verifying the eligibility of the winner.READ MORE: Maryland Vaccine Lottery: A List Of The Vax Cash Winners Around The State

 Once the winner is contacted the Maryland Lottery staff will guide them through the claims process.